codeaudit/client-python/README.md

-# riseml-python
+# RiseML Client Library for Python

-RiseML Python API
+This repository contains the client library for Python.